mgulbin13/mgulbin13/README.md

 </div>

 ## Welcome to my Github!
-I'm a data scientist with experience in software development and cybersecurity.
+I'm a data scientist with experience in machine learning, software development, and cybersecurity.
 I am currently looking for my next role in the field where I can develop my skills further.
 Here, you can find my personal projects that I work on to bolster my skills and learn new technologies.
 Thanks for stopping by!

 <br />